tracim/tracim/backend/doc/database.md

 :warning: newest version of debian doesn't provide up to date mysql version, you should add official apt repository: https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/

-:warning: Tracim need complete utf-8 charset and collation to work correctly, so database provided should be using utf8mb4 charset, for collation, we suggest utf8mb4_0900_ai_ci for mysql 8.0.1+ and utf8mb4_unicode_520_ci for mariadb 10.3+. as there are the most up-to-date unicode collation algorithm available.
+:warning: Tracim needs a complete utf-8 charset and collation to work properly, so its database should be using utf8mb4 charset.
+For the collation we suggest `utf8mb4_0900_ai_ci` for mysql 8.0.1+ and `utf8mb4_unicode_520_ci` for mariadb 10.3+. as there are the most up-to-date unicode collation algorithm available.